 October is the other great time to go when all the leaves are falling.

 At any times of year, experience a traditional Onsen ...
-I frequently go to the ones on the Izu peninsular which are near-ish to Tokyo. (see http://journals.worldnomads.com/simon_monk/country/107.aspx for pictures, stories and links) almost 8 years ago
+I frequently go to the ones on the Izu peninsular which are near-ish to Tokyo. (see http://journals.worldnomads.com/simon_monk/country/107.aspx for pictures, stories and links) about 8 years ago

 What simonmonk said.
 Cherry blossom season is an amazing time of year when Japan really shines and everyone celebrates with hanami parties (and lots of booze!) under the trees.
 This year the sakura started blossoming in my part of Japan (Shizuoka prefecture) during the last weekend of March, lasting about two weeks.
 More information is available here: http://www.japan-guide.com/e/e2011.html